carmenobied/MongoDB-Fitness-Tracker/README.md

 Technologies Used:
 NoSQL - MongoDB - Mongoose - Node.js - Express.js - JavaScript - Morgan - HTML - CSS - Bootstrap
 ```
+When the user loads the page, they are given the option to create a new workout, or continue with their last workout.
+The app allows the user to:
+* Add exercises to a previous workout plan.
+* Add new exercises to a new workout plan.
+* View multiple the combined weight of multiple exercises on the stats page.

 ## Contributing
 Pull requests are welcome.
 Please use the [Contributor Covenant Code of Conduct](https://www.contributor-covenant.org/version/2/0/code_of_conduct/code_of_conduct.md) and for major changes, please open an issue beforehand to discuss the changes.